blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/[...3]react/+page.md

 ## `useAccountCenter`

-This hook allows you to track and update the state of the AccountCenter
+This hook allows you to track and update the state of the Account Center:

 ```typescript
 import { useAccountCenter } from '@web3-onboard/react'